Jerald/cmpt489finalreport/index.md

 #### The Second Finding

 By searching through the icgrep directory like that we turned up a number of things, most of them useless.
-But it were two lines which were of interest to use:
+But there were two lines which were of interest to us:

 ```cpp
 return Intrinsic::x86_avx512_mask_pmov_wb_512;    // "__builtin_ia32_pmovwb512_mask"
 GCCBuiltin<"__builtin_ia32_pmovwb512_mask">,
 ```

 The comment on that first line was in fact the Builtin we were searching for.
 Given the context, we could only assume the thing called "Intrinsic" was probably the LLVM Intrinsic we were looking for.
-And turned out, it was!
+As turns out, it was!
 With this we now had a semi-reliable, albeit tedious, method to find the LLVM Intrinsic that corresponds to an Intel Intrinsic.

 #### The Third Discovery

 But now that we have the name to call, how do we actually, well, *use* it in code?
 We don't really know the paramaters to pass it, only some vague hint from the Intel Intrinsics Guide.
-Well our first solution was looking back at the intrinsic implementation we found in `immintrin.h`.
-It turned out that along with the Builtin, there was some code actually calling it.
+Well our first idea was to look back at the intrinsic implementation we found in `immintrin.h`.
+It turns out that along with the Builtin, there is some code actually calling it.
 That provided us a vague hint at the very least.
 We decided that since the LLVM Intrinsics are based off the GCC Builtin's, it made sense if they were called the same.
 And what did you know, it actually worked!
 We had code that ran and performed the operations we wanted.
 Except, as we soon realized, everything was not as it seemed.

 #### The Fourth Revelation

-Turns out, LLVM wants different, and more specific, types for the parameters than GCC did.
+Turns out, LLVM often wants different, and more specific, types for the parameters than GCC does.
 This was a hard problem to solve, because as of then we hadn't found any part of this actually in LLVM.
-Well, our saviour came in the form of that second line from above.
+Well, our saviour came in the form of that second line from above:

 ```cpp
 GCCBuiltin<"__builtin_ia32_pmovwb512_mask">,
 ```

 The file this came from is called a tablegen file.
 It's part of how LLVM generates targets, also known as backend.
-When we looked at the file that line came from, we found this:
+When we looked at the file the line came from, we found this:

 ```cpp
 def int_x86_avx512_mask_pmov_wb_512 :